 5. Separation Anxiety

-Along with,and as part of codependency, some family members and friends fear the time away from the individual more than the addiction itself.
+Along with codependency, some family members and friends fear the time away from the individual more than the addiction itself.
 Having little to no contact for 28 days or more (depending on the type of treatment and facility sought) is too much to bear.

-Friends or romantic partners often fear the time away, assuming the friendship or relationship will change, be replaced or come to an abrupt end.
+Friends or romantic partners usually fear time away, assuming the friendship or relationship will change, be replaced or possibly end.
 The thought of not being able to see each other and continue to nurture the relationship – regardless of the status or nature of nurturing – often leaves friends and romantic partners guarded about the rehab option.

 For parents of adolescents or young adults who are struggling with an addiction, this is especially true.
 Being apart from their son or daughter, especially through what they sometimes perceive to be an unnecessarily painful ordeal, is emotionally and mentally anguishing.
 Whether the reasoning is control issues, over-parenting (anxious parenting) or fear that they will be to blame, the inability to be present, informed and in charge, is often the deterrent.

 Family and friends may feel threatened by rehab, thinking they’ll be exposed as “the one to blame” for your addiction.
 Family members may feel like they enabled your destructive behavior.
 Friends often wonder if they’re the reason, reflecting on times they pressured you to use or used with you.
 Furthermore, they fear being indicted as one in need of recovery as well.